 She says you can get them on amazon, like here.
 Trader Joe’s has more decorative ones.

-I’m sorry I’m sharing this so late in the Christmas game, but at least you can all get the idea for next year.
-And hey, it’s OK to be reading Christmas picture books after Christmas.
+Even if you start this idea late, and/or don’t keep up with reading a book or day, or have more books than fit between December 1-25, it’s OK to be reading Christmas picture books after Christmas.
 I do it all through January as part of my “hygge homeschooling” or “hyggeschooling.”
 Here’s where you can learn more about that.

 It’s called Red and Green, Blue and White by Lee Wind, illustrated by Paul Zelinksy.
 It’s based on a true story of friendship between a boy who is Jewish and a girl who is Christian.
 I put it on hold at the public library the other day and can’t wait to read it.
 I invite you to read it too!
-If you want more Christmas picture book titles, go here.
-Remember, don’t feel like you have to buy any of them.
+Remember, don’t feel like you have to buy any of these books.
 Your local public library probably has a bunch.
+If you feel like buying them, don’t feel like you have to pay full price.
+Keep your eyes out all year round when you go to thrift stores and you will find many that way.
+Happy reading!